Follow My Health

 FollowMyHealth may not be for everyone.
 If you decide you do not want to use our web portal, please inform your provider’s medical assistant.
 If an account was never created for you, we will place a reminder on your chart to ensure you receive notification about test results via regular mail.
 If an account was already created, we will close the account.

 Our goal is to make using FollowMyHealth easy and reliable.
-If you have suggestions or comments about FollowMyHealth, send a web message or submit a comment from our website.
+If you have suggestions or comments about FollowMyHealth Contact us.

 We hope you enjoy FollowMyHealth and we welcome your comments and feedback.